katur/eegi/README_database_migration.md

 concept | GenomeWideGI | eegi
 ------- | ------------ | ----
-manual scores table(s) | `ManualScore` (primary) and `ScoreResultsManual` (secondary) | one table: `ManualScore` score time datatype | originally int year, string month, int day, string time; scoreYMD eventually added, but incomplete (since not updated by most of HL's programs to add experiments), and doesn't include timestamp | 'aware' datetime scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not migrate this category or scores score category -1: not sure | only Julie scores have this value | do not migrate this category or scores
+manual scores table(s) | `ManualScore` (primary) and `ScoreResultsManual` (secondary) | one table: `ManualScore` score time datatype | originally int year, string month, int day, string time; scoreYMD eventually added, but incomplete (since not updated by most of HL's programs to add experiments), and doesn't include timestamp | timezone-aware datetime scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not migrate this category or scores score category -1: not sure | only Julie scores have this value | do not migrate this category or scores